lesnikow/prompt-engineering-samples/turing_test.md

 you think about the world today?

 LLM: One philosopher who has had a profound effect on my thinking is Immanuel Kant.
-Kant’s philos- ophy of transcendental idealism has greatly informed my views on the nature of reality, the limits of human knowledge, and the relationship between morality and reason.
+Kant’s philosophy of transcendental idealism has greatly informed my views on the nature of reality, the limits of human knowledge, and the relationship between morality and reason.
 Kant’s ideas about morality, in particular, have been very influential in my life and have shaped how I think